talestonini/talestonini.com-v0.5/src/main/resources/pages/posts/ScalaDecorators.md

 > for extending functionality.
 (Erich Gamma and others, 1994, 175)

-Also known as *wrappers*, decorators are the *preferred* alternative to inheritance, as they are more pluggable, less static and over time are friendlier of code refactoring.
+Also known as *wrappers*, decorators are the *preferred* alternative to inheritance, as they are more pluggable, less static and over time are friendlier to code refactoring.

 In this post, I would like to show how to take advantage of some really nice features of the Scala language to write elegant decorators.
 Besides that, I'll explore how we can extend functionality of third-party libraries even when they